 Patients typically consult Dr. Westreich to modify aspects of their nose that are affecting their self-perception in a negative way.
 The ideal candidate is someone, male or female, that has reached full physical maturity and that is in good overall health.
 It is important that the patient is mentally and physically ready to have a nose job, so that the nose has fully developed and that the patient has realistic expectations of the results of surgery.

-Your NYC nose job is catered specifically to your needs and to the complexity of the changes to be made to your nose.
+Your New York nose job is catered specifically to your needs and to the complexity of the changes to be made to your nose.
 Dr. Westreich wants you to be fully relaxed at all stages of this potentially life-altering decision, including during surgery.
 Our top rhinoplasty NYC procedure is performed at our state-of-the-art facility and typically takes about two to three hours.
 It is performed with the administration of either local or general anesthesia, as determined on a patient-by-patient basis.
 You can sleep comfortably knowing that when you wake up, you will be one step closer to attaining the nose of your dreams.